FAQs

 Should I ask a physio before using TENS?

-Yes, especially if pain keeps coming back, feels unusual, or you have a medical device, if you are pregnant, or reduced skin feel.
+Yes, especially if pain keeps coming back, feels unusual, or you have a medical device, pregnancy concerns, reduced skin feeling, or a complex health history.
 A physio can help with safe use.

 What to Do Next

 If pain is limiting movement, a TENS machine may help you feel more comfortable while you work on recovery.
-Ongoing pain still needs a proper check.
+Use it as support, not as your whole plan.

-If you are unsure whether TENS is suitable, book a physio appointment.
-Your physio can explain safe use, pad set-up, and how TENS may fit into your plan.
+If you are unsure whether TENS is suitable, book a physiotherapy appointment.
+Your physiotherapist can explain safe pad placement, settings, and how TENS may fit into your treatment plan.

 Compare TENS Machines

-If your physio has advised TENS, the items below may help you compare units and pads.
-Always follow the product guide and ask for advice if unsure.
+If your physiotherapist has advised TENS, the items below may help you compare units and pads.
+Always follow the product guide and ask for advice if you are unsure.

 TENS Machine Products